Buru Golden-Bulbul

 About the Buru Golden-Bulbul

 The Buru Golden-Bulbul belongs to the family Pycnonotidae, within the order Passeriformes.
-These birds typically live approximately 8 years with a maximum recorded of 10 years..
+These birds typically live average 5-8 years, with the oldest known individual living 12 years..

 How to Identify a Buru Golden-Bulbul